 This little haven only has 6 bedrooms so you need to book in advance.
 It’s a great place from which to explore the region (it’s best to have a car) including the medieval city of Carcassonne, the Black Mountains, the Canal du Midi and some of the biggest caves in France.

 Amelie is a wonderful host and has a great knowledge of the area.
 Her restaurant recommendations are particularly good!

-For further info & bookings go to their website http://www.metairieplaisir.com and my next post will be on the historic city of Carcassonne.
+For further info & bookings click here.
+My next post will be on the historic city of Carcassonne.